 Hi There!
-Thanks for reading our travel guide and travel tips post about 40+ Incredible Things to do in Seoul (+ Where to Stay & What to Eat!)
+Thanks for reading our travel guide and travel tips post about 40+ Incredible Things to do in Seoul (+ Where to stay and what to eat!)
 I just wanted to let you know that this post contains affiliate links, which means if you purchase something after clicking a link, I may get a small commission – which is at absolutely no cost to you.
-If you enjoyed this article and are going to be searching for some of the things I mention anyway, I would love it if you could click through from the links above.
-These links help me keep this site online and updated – so thank you in advance!
+If you enjoyed this article and are going to be searching for some of the things I mention anyway, I would love it if you could click through from the links above & thank you in advance!
 Read my full Disclosure here.
-Things to do in Seoul.